 LARVA: Full-fed 90--100mm.
 Dimorphic: usually green; also a rare purple form.

 On hatching, the larva measures approximately 5mm and is pale yellow with a long dark horn.
 The eggshell is not eaten.
 With feeding, the primary colour changes to luminescent green, speckled with yellow tubercles.
 After the first moult, lateral streaks appear as a series of dots, their final white and purple colours not developing until the third instar; the yellow tubercles disappear in the last.
 Variation is not great, but some larvae have darker than normal side stripes, often complemented by a second, lower purple one.
 Others may have two or more horns in series, each successively smaller.
-In others, occasionally the primary body colour of green may be replaced by purple, but this form is very rare.
+In some, the primary body colour of green may be replaced by shades of purple, but this form is very rare (Hornemann & Nässig, 2017).

 Young larvae rest beneath the midrib of a leaf, but when fully grown they assume a typical upside-down sphinx-like attitude, clinging to a petiole or stem by their anal and last two prolegs, with the thoracic segments hunched.
 Specimens feeding on Ligustrum or Syringa are mostly to be found clinging to stripped shoots within two metres of the ground, as are also many of those on Fraxinus, with saplings being preferred to mature trees.

 The larval stage lasts between four and seven weeks, after which the green colour is replaced dorsally by purplish brown before the larva descends in search of a suitable pupation site.